-- Keep your posts “evergreen” whenever possible so they will always be relevant to your audience, even years from now.
+- Keep your posts “evergreen” whenever possible to always be relevant to your audience, even years from now.

 How To Get Your Content Written For You

 You’ve got many great ideas to get you started, but chances are, you probably want to focus on the deals and NOT on the actual writing.
-(Of course, you can write some if you want, but there aren’t many investors I’ve met who want to do that).
+Of course, you can write some if you wish to, but there aren’t many investors I’ve met who want to do that.

 Outsourcing can be a powerful way to get your content written for you… if you find good writers who understand your prospect well and know how to optimize a blog post SEO.